cobwebos/docs/articles/azure-stack/azure-stack-develop-templates.md

 * Reference values from other resources
 * Iterating on resources to deploy multiple instances

-As you build your templates, some functions are not available in Azure Stack TP3, and should not be used.
+As you build your templates, some functions are not available in Azure Stack Development Kit, and should not be used.
 These functions are:

 * Skip
 * Take